jianershi/iplookup/README.md

 #IP Lookup
 This script trys to make http://ip-api.com/json/ looks better on a daily use.
+The desktop view has a map on the bottom showing the current location of the ip.
+The mobile version is responsive without map and github banner

 ##Setup
 Setup virtual environment